Install Chrome Extension Chrome Extension

 Known Problems and Issues +

-Note (K9K, 2010–2013) — Be Careful: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, EGR valve clogged with soot.
+Note (K9K, 2010–2013) — Stay Away!: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, Connecting rod bearing failure — engine destruction.
 Power: 86–90 PS.

 Note (HR16DE, 2010–2013) — Be Careful: Timing chain stretched, Elevated oil consumption from piston rings, Valve clearances require regular adjustment.
 Power: 110 PS.